apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 XenServer supports Source Level Balancing (SLB) NIC bonding.
 Two NICs can be bonded together to carry public, private, and guest traffic, or some combination of these.
-Separate storage networks are also possible.
+Separate Storage Networks are also possible.
 Here are some example supported configurations:

 -  2 NICs on private, 2 NICs on public, 2 NICs on storage